cprai/rust-quickstart-book/src/basic-syntax.md

     // Code goes here
 }

-// There is a special return type called never for functions that never return fn start_web_server() -> ! {
+// There is a special return type called "never" for functions that never return fn start_web_server() -> ! {
     // Loop forever
 }